Overview

 Funding Entitlements

 Your completion of this course with our institute may affect your future funding eligibility.
 So be sure this is the course you are interested in, which will enable you get a job and lead to your future career pathway.
-Students in Victoria who qualify for government funding are only allowed to undertake 2 courses at the same level in their lifetime with the exclusion of:
+Students in Victoria who qualify for government funding are only allowed to undertake 2 courses per calendar year

 At Job Training Institute we accept a wide range of payment methods:

-Successful completion of this Certificate IV Disability Support [CHC43121] course requires the fulfilment of 10 Units of Study: 7 core units and 3 elective units.
+Successful completion of this course requires the fulfilment of 10 Units of Study: 7 core units and 3 elective units.

 Core units: